asaunders/privacy-importance-to-you/TESTIMONIALS.md

 Privacy is important to me because a society without privacy is a society without autonomy.
 And without autonomy, there is neither freedom nor democracy."

 2) Testimonial by Matt Katz, United States of America:
 "The public life is a series of masks.
 People project what they want each other to see - and rightly so.
 We need certain norms to rely on for our lives to mesh well together.

 But private life is the more interesting one.
 In privacy I can feel free to take all of my masks off - or to experiment with new ones.
 I can discover who I want to be often by discovering who I don't want to be - and I can make mistakes.
 Far better that I experiment and make mistakes in private or within a close private circle than that I be forced to do all my learning in public.

 I learned to be good by making mistakes - and I don't want to share all the ugly details with everyone.
 I am embarassed by some of it.
 I want that free space to grow better."

+3) Testimonial by x, US:

+"I spent a year of my life in jail because an ex-roommate's closet contained a pile of junk I hadn't gotten around to throwing out.
+That pile of junk contained a USB key of some minor capacity.
+I have no doubt that he didn't know it was there, had never accessed it, and had no idea of the contents.
+Because of an illegal warrantless search due to a completely unrelated issue, his room was searched and this item was found to contain illegal data.
+The search was never authorised by the constitution or any legitimate authority.
+I was held liable merely because I was the only one living there at the time Despite that the item in question was never in my constructive posession or control.
+Eventually the entire case was thrown out.
+My roommate was safe because "posession is 9/10 of the law" even though I had no posession of the item myself, I was closer and a valid target in their eyes for a separate issue."